Axect/Rustag/README.md

 ## Installation

 To install Rustag, ensure you have Rust and Cargo installed on your system.
-Clone the repository and build the project:
+Then run the following command:

 ```bash
 cargo install rustag